LikeStrangersDo/Gongda_Python_summary/README.md

 6. Other Python usages

 ## Tutorials
-My notes here are more about quick references, and they are not necessarily the best or the only solutions to your specific problems.
 For learning Python, I recommend the tutorials below.
 They provide datasets with the codes, so you can run the codes and see the results from each step.
 For GEOS-Chem users, I particularly recommend the GEOS-Chem Python tutorial by Jiawei Zhuang.
 It gets you working with Python immediately.

 0. Python Data Science Handbook: https://jakevdp.github.io/PythonDataScienceHandbook/
 1. IPython Cookbook: https://ipython-books.github.io/